DreymaR/BigBagKbdTrixPKL/README.md

     * Locale variants are available in some colemak-eD_ISO folders, by un-/commenting lines of a layout_#.ini file.
     * Check out that the ISO/ANSI OEM_# key numbers in your layout.ini are right for you, or remapped with a VK remap.
     * Help image sizes, Extend key, key mappings etc are in the layout.ini file.
-4. Layout help images aren't always available with the right ergo mod and keyboard type.
-Sorry, I'm working on that.
+4. Layout help images aren't always available with the right ergo mod and keyboard type, since there are so many combos.
+    * First, check around in some of the eD layout folders.
+Maybe there's something that works for you there.
+    * With Advanced Mode active, there is a Help Image Generator that can make images for the currently active layout.
+    * You have to have Inkscape installed, for instance from PortableApps.com, and point to it in the HIG settings file.
+    * I recommend making state images only at first, since a full set of about 80 dead key images takes a _long_ time!

 Here are the columns of a full key mapping together with a sample key – semicolon (QWERTY P) from one of my layout.ini files:
 ```
 SC01a = OEM_3   0   ;   :   --  dk13    …   ; QWERTY pP - dk_umlaut
-SC    = VK      SS  L0  L1  L2  L3      L4  ; comments
+SC    = VK      CS  S0  S1  S2  S6      S7  ; comments
 ```

 Where:
 * SC & VK: [Scan code ("hard code")][SCMSDN] & [Virtual Key Code ("key name")][VKCAHK]; see my [Key Code Table][KeyTab].
-* SS: Shift state (0 by default; +1 if L0/L1 are non-/shifted versions of the same letter; +4 for L3/L4)
+* CS: Cap state (default 0; +1 if S0/S1 are non-/shifted versions of the same letter; +4 for S6/S7)
-* L0-L4: Standard modifier levels for the key: Unmodified, Shift, Ctrl (not often used), AltGr, Shift+AltGr
+* S#: Standard modifier states for the key: Unmodified, 1:Shift, 2:Ctrl (not often used), 6:AltGr, 7:Shift+AltGr...

 Look in the PKL .ini files if you're interested!
 Much is explained there.

-Some of the hotkeys I've set in my PKL settings file are:
+These hotkeys are found in the PKL settings file:
-* Ctrl+Shift+1 – Display/hide help image (these may not be updated for all layouts!)
+* Ctrl+Shift+1 – Display/hide help image
 * Ctrl+Shift+2 – Switch layout between the ones specified in the settings file
-* Ctrl+Shift+3 – Suspend PKL (hit again to re-activate)
+* Ctrl+Shift+3 – Suspend PKL; hit again to re-activate
 * Ctrl+Shift+4 – Exit PKL
-* Ctrl+Shift+5 – Refresh PKL (if it gets stuck or something)
+* Ctrl+Shift+5 – Refresh PKL, if it gets stuck or something

 **NOTES:**
 ---------
-Do you have a traditional layout without a Wide/Angle modification and get the wrong Extend mappings on the right hand?
-* If so, you should set a PKL .ini layout that fits your preferred mod or lack of it.
-* Maybe all the layout files aren't quite updated with remaps yet.
+Maybe all the layout files aren't quite updated with remaps yet.
 Check out a base one like Colemak-eD_ISO.

 Anti-madness tips for PKL file editing:
 * In layout.ini: